 The procedure is simply reversed to replace the armature.
 Make the electrical connections as before and replace the brushes as they were, in order that the bearing between the brushes and commutator be not destroyed.
-If the brushes are interchanged, they should be ground to a bearing by using a strip of sand-paper on the commutator under the brushes, with the sand towards the brush, until a full bearing is obtained.
+If the brushes are inter-changed, they should be ground to a bearing by using a strip of sand-paper on the commutator under the brushes with the sand towards the brush until a full bearing is obtained.
 This will prevent the excessive sparking which would result from an improper brush bearing, and thus preserve the commutator glaze.
 With the pinion chamber still open, turn the armature by hand a few times to make sure that the gears run freely; then replace pinion chamber cover and start compressor.
+The motor must run in an anti-clockwise direction when looking on the commutator.